GenmitsuOfficial/Genmitsu_Tech/README.md

-​​Sharing Knowledge and Solutions for Common CNC Laser Machine and MCU Tech Issues​ and Scenes

 # List
 - Display non ASCII Japanese on GUISlice
 - Build a cloud based remote wireless grbl controller for PC/Laptop